cnerg/snippets/t_test/README.md

 ### t-distribution

-t-distribution (also called Student's t-distribution) is a type of probability distributions that arises when estimating the mean of a normally distributed population in situations where the sample size is small and the population standard deviation is unknown.
+T-distribution (also called Student's t-distribution) is a type of probability distributions that arises when estimating the mean of a normally distributed population in situations where the sample size is small and the population standard deviation is unknown.